Open set: Properties

 The union of any number of open sets, or infinitely many open sets, is open.
 The intersection of a finite number of open sets is open.

 A complement of an open set (relative to the space that the topology is defined on) is called a closed set.
 A set may be both open and closed (a clopen set).
 The empty set and the full space are examples of sets that are both open and closed.

-A set can never been considered as open by itself.
+A set can never be considered as open by itself.
 This notion is relative to a containing set and a specific topology on it.

 Whether a set is open depends on the topology under consideration.
 Having opted for greater brevity over greater clarity, we refer to a set X endowed with a topology $\tau$ as "the topological space X" rather than "the topological space $(X, \tau)$", despite the fact that all the topological data is contained in $\tau.$ If there are two topologies on the same set, a set U that is open in the first topology might fail to be open in the second topology.
 For example, if X is any topological space and Y is any subset of X, the set Y can be given its own topology (called the 'subspace topology') defined by "a set U is open in the subspace topology on Y if and only if U is the intersection of Y with an open set from the original topology on X." This potentially introduces new open sets: if V is open in the original topology on X, but $V \cap Y$ isn't open in the original topology on X, then $V \cap Y$ is open in the subspace topology on Y.

 As a concrete example of this, if U is defined as the set of rational numbers in the interval $(0, 1),$ then U is an open subset of the rational numbers, but not of the real numbers.
 This is because when the surrounding space is the rational numbers, for every point x in U, there exists a positive number ε such that all rational points within distance ε of x are also in U. On the other hand, when the surrounding space is the reals, then for every point x in U there is no positive ε such that all real points within distance ε of x are in U (because U contains no non-rational numbers).